hkross/openfast/docs/source/user/aerodyn-dmst/theory.rst

 Coordinate Systems
 ------------------

-The coorinate systems used in this implementation of DMST theory are illustrated in :numref:`fig:dmst-coords1` and :numref:`fig:dmst-coords2`.
+The coordinate systems used in this implementation of DMST theory are illustrated in :numref:`fig:dmst-coords1` and :numref:`fig:dmst-coords2`.
 Inflow is assumed to be unidirectional, with the free-stream and induced velocities positive as shown.
 All schematics show a top view, with the positive vertical direction pointing out of the page.
 The tangential velocity :math:`\omega R` acts along the line tangent to the blade sweep, and the relative velocity is the vector sum of the induced and tangential velocities.
 The angle of attack is defined from the relative velocity vector to the chord line.
 The preset pitch angle is defined from the tangent line to the chord line.
-All angles are defined as positive in the counterclockwise direction, so the preset pitch angle is **negative** as shown, with the leading edge rotated outward.
+All angles are defined as positive in the counterclockwise direction, so the preset pitch angle is negative as shown, with the leading edge rotated outward.
 If the preset pitch angle is zero, the tangent and chord lines align.
 The radius is defined from the axis of rotation to the quarter chord of the blade, which is the reference position for all velocities and forces.
 The azimuthal blade position is defined as zero when the blade is pointing directly upstream.
 The inflow angle is the angle between the relative velocity vector and the tangent line.
 The normal and tangential forces act perpendicular and parallel to the tangent line, respectively.
 The lift and drag forces act perpendicular and parallel to the relative velocity vector, respectively.
 All forces are positive as shown.

 .. figure:: figures/dmst-coords1.png
    :alt: Coordinate system used for the angles and velocities.